-As described in the formula above, the key is calculated by using a weighted average of the IP Capacity Downstream multiplied by the total Gigabits per second (Gbps) used in the downstream flow and the IP Capacity Upstream multiplied by the total Gbps used in the Upstream flow divided by the total Down- and Upstream flows per product.
+As described in the formula above, the key is calculated by using a weighted average of the IP Capacity Downstream multiplied by the total Gigabits per second (Gbps) used in the downstream flow and the IP Capacity Upstream multiplied by the total Gbps used in the Upstream flow divided by the total Downand Upstream flows per product.

-The data used to calculate the Allocation key is based on the total volume used by residential customers and business customers.
+The data used to calculate the Allocation key is based on the usage in Gbps at daily peak usage by residential customers and business customers.
 The Deep Package Inspection (DPI) system is the source system for this data.
 It is a tool that enables Telenet to track customer traffic and measures how much traffic was generated at a certain point in time.
 DPI allows Telenet to investigate which products, data or systems that customers are using.